jaykim305/NAS_demo/README.md

         ```
         sudo docker run -it --gpus all -p 8333:8333 -p 5000:5000 -v $HOME/NAS_demo:/root/NAS_demo nas-demo /bin/bash
         ```
-    - Or you can pull the provided docker image (Ubuntu 18.04,  pytorch-cuda=11.8).
+    - Or you can pull our docker image `jaykim305/nas-demo:v1`.
+        The image is based on Ubuntu 18.04,  pytorch-cuda=11.8.
         This might takes some time due to large image size.
         ```
         sudo docker pull jaykim305/nas-demo:v1